ProjektAdLer/MoodlePlugin-local_declarativesetup/playbook/README.md

         // ...
     }

+    protected function failed(Exception $e): void {
+        // do nothing
     }
+}
 ```

-All relevant code should be placed directly in the constructor.
-No other method will be called.
+All relevant code should be placed directly in the `playbook_implementation` method.
+The `failed` method will be called
+if the playbook execution fails and can be used for error handling.

 If a play fails it will throw an exception.
 Everything else is considered a success.
-It is ok to catch an exception to
-react on it (like stay in maintenance mode, calling an external API to send a notification might also be an acceptable
-exception to the "don't use anything except plays" rule).
-But in general it's totally to not catch exceptions that
+In general, it's totally ok to not
-cannot be handled properly and let the execution fail with an exception.
+catch exceptions that cannot be handled properly and let the execution fail with an exception.

+### Roles
+It is possible to pass `roles` to the playbook.
+In the playbook implementation they are available as `$this->roles` or
+`$this->has_role()`.
+Roles can be used to enable, disable or modify certain plays.
+For example configure additional
+logging for the `dev` role.

+### Environment variables
+Environment variables can be accessed via `$this->get_environment_variable()`.
+This is also the recommended way for
+secret management.
+Environment variables have to be prefixed with `DECLARATIVE_SETUP_`.

 ### Creating new plays